 The great news is that the number of lightning-related fatalities has decreased since 1940 when deaths were high compared with today’s number.
 There are probably numerous reasons for this, including a far improved understanding of lightning, which can come from an improved education on safety and avoidance.

 Although thunder and lightning is a potential hazard which you should take seriously, especially when walking outdoors, there is no need to put off climbing and staying over on the mountains and/or hills enjoying great vistas, quietness and fresh air.

 You need to be prepared, listen to nature and respect its wishes.
 Stay alert with the news and be weather aware if you are planning to go for a walk on the hills/mountains.
 Be sensible and try to get sheltered as soon as you notice the storm gathering.
-In this way you might have enough time to be somewhere safe and sound before the nature unleashes.
+In this way, you might have enough time to be somewhere safe and sound before nature unleashes.

 Respecting these rules will save your life.

 Be safe and enjoy the outdoors!

 ❗Please, if you like what have you read, share the article so other people can benefit from it❗